-Juris, an ancient Latvian of Ķivutkalns, as reimagined in DNA Consultants’ Baltic Hillfort Inhabitants Primeval DNA Test.
+An ancient Latvian of Ķivutkalns, as reimagined by DNA Consultants.

 When archeologists recover a prehistoric burial they speak of “grave goods” accompanying it—stone axes, gold objects or pottery.
 They assume these are possessions of the dead person buried with them to accompany them into the afterlife.
 They also often refer to these artifacts as prestige items the culture wanted to commemorate and take out of circulation.

 Their assumptions are not based on an understanding of ancient religions.
 Instead, they are another example of modern-day people’s projections.

 In many ancient cultures—the near-extinct Tihanama people of the Southeast U.S. are a good example—there was no word for property.

 “Indians don’t own things like the white man and they never could accept the white man’s definition of property.
 The word biqui is the closest thing to ‘have’ or ‘own,’ but it simply means to have the use of for a time, perhaps your life.
 A related word is bishtar, gift or gifting.
 Even your name, or more properly what you are called, is a gift.”
 (A Memoir of Chief Two White Feathers: Portrait of a Spiritual Practitioner, by Donald N. Panther-Yates, Panther’s Lodge Publishers, 2011, p.
 17.)